-Over the last few weeks we have created a wood working area up in the fenced off area near the chook pen.
-This area is exclusively to take a small group of our Jalum children in.
+Woodworking is an important part of our curriculum.
+We create an area where we can exclusively take a small group of children in and safely work.
 We have set up the area with child size hammers, screw drivers, files, clamps, hand saws, safety glasses, tape measures, sandpaper, carpentry pencils, sanding blocks, wood, sticks, nails and screws in it.

 This gives our children real hands on experience as they learn to saw, sand, file, hammer, nail and screw in a safe and practical manner.
 They are also learning the names for all of the different tools and what they are used for.
 The children are responsible for selecting the tools they would like to use and putting them back when they have finished using them.